-The compensating system is designed not to interfere with the CLAS12 forward acceptance, up to angles greater than 35 degrees.
-Although the resolution is limited by about 3 mm thick superconducting material intercepting the recoil proton acceptance, this setup allows for the detection of DVCS recoil protons, The field map, the critical current and the quench protection have been studied by means of the TOSCA program.
+The compensating system is designed to keep the CLAS12 forward acceptance free up to angles greater than 35 degrees.
+Although the resolution is limited by about 3 mm of superconducting material intercepting the recoil proton acceptance, this setup still allows for the detection of DVCS recoil protons.
+The field map, the critical current, and the quench protection for this design have been studied by means of the TOSCA program.
 The working point is below the critical current of commercially available superconducting wires, in particular the ones used for the present HD-Ice run at CLAS.
-As a quench can not be excluded due to external accidents, the coils were sized to allow for the use of a standard quench protection.
-The details about the target magnet configuration are discussed in Sec.
+Because a quench is always possible due to external accidents, the coils were sized for standard quench protection.
+Details of the target magnet configuration are discussed in Sec.
 5.1.1.

-The present design is suitable for the three proposals submitted to PAC3, that used transversely polarized proton target.
+The present design is suitable for the three proposals submitted to PAC39, that use a transversely polarized proton target.